HelpMe-Pls/Life-Engineering/Frontend/Frameworks/Remix/Data Transfer.md

 # Forms and Mutations
 ## Form validation
-- Users can easily bypass simple form validation by manually adding `novalidate` to the `<form/>` tag or making the `HTTP` request directly using another tool. *==You **always** must validate on the server side==*.
+- Users can easily bypass simple form validation by manually adding `novalidate` to the `<form/>` tag or making the `http` request directly using another tool. *==You **always** must validate on the server side==*.
 And you'll also want to render the errors from the server.
 Client-side validation should be seen as a nice progressive enhancement for a better user experience, not a replacement for server-side validation.
+	- Server-side validation ensures that data integrity is maintained in the database or server-side systems.
+Client-side validation relies on JavaScript being enabled in the user's browser, which could lead to data corruption or security vulnerabilities.
 - As far as the server is concerned, there is no standard way to handle validation other than to respond with a `400` status code if there are validation errors.
 Remix has a nice way to get the error messages the server responds with using the [`useActionData()`](https://remix.run/docs/en/main/hooks/use-action-data) hook.
 - You can manually control the `noValidate` prop on your `<Form/>` to enable server-side validation for better aesthetic, but it's still good practice to keep the client-side validation, in case of slow network:
 ```tsx